diablax/mask/README.md

 #### On Linux and OS X

 * Install the dependencies
+* For 'release-static' make sure to install `zmq.hpp` from https://github.com/zeromq/cppzmq
 * Change to the root of the source code directory and build:

         cd maze